Aveda Dry Shampoo and Conditioner

+Interested in Aveda dry shampoo and conditioner?
+We’ve got just what you need.
 Whether you’re a morning or an evening shower person, the shampoo struggle is real.
 Mornings can be too hectic for the time-intensive process of brushing, shampooing, conditioning, applying product and styling hair.
 And in the evenings, who can resist the lure of Netflix?
 The daily washing routine can be a drag… and let’s face it, those long showers required for a rinse and repeat aren’t exactly Earth-friendly.

 That’s why Aveda’s Shampure Dry Shampoo and Thermal Dry Conditioner have become two of our favorite products.
 In addition to allowing you to go longer between washes, you’ll save time and resources—and protect your hair from the wear and tear of daily heat styling.
+Ask the Paris Parker Salon & Spa experts if you are ready to take your look to the next level.
+We have a variety of top-rated Aveda products in the store.
+Contact us now to ask any questions.
+1.877.TRU.GIFT

 Courtney has an array of tricks up her sleeve for maximizing a shampoo.
 Plus, some of these styles are so cute, no one will guess they’re expert ways to maximize a no-wash day.
 Read on for the full scoop.